 This is very important: if you’re Jordan Peele you’ll just make your first horror film and it’ll be one of those most successful films of the whole year, horror or not.
 Just be Jordan Peele.
 Easy.

-So what have learnt?
+So what have we learned?
 Well, essentially, if you want to make a successful horror movie that bangs at the box office, then it’s simple: just make an 18-rated found-footage remake of Pet Sematary 2 but instead of the dog dying it’s a shark and when it comes back to life it’s a doll of a shark that possesses children, and it’s set in the ‘80s and directed by Jordan Peele.
 Oh, and one or all of the kids from Stranger Things are in it.

 If you don’t want to watch that then I hate you.